CopilotC-Nvim/CopilotChat.nvim/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 > [!NOTE]
-> There is a new command: `CopilotChatInPlace`, which functions similarly to ChatGPT plugin.
-You can find it in the [canary](https://github.com/jellydn/CopilotChat.nvim/tree/canary?tab=readme-ov-file#lazynvim) branch.
+> A new command, `CopilotChatInPlace`, has been introduced.
+It functions like the ChatGPT plugin.
+You can find this feature in the [canary](https://github.com/jellydn/CopilotChat.nvim/tree/canary?tab=readme-ov-file#lazynvim) branch.
+To stay updated on our roadmap, please join our [Discord](https://discord.gg/vy6hJsTWaZ) community.

 ## Authentication